Table of Contents

 While mental health in the workplace isn’t a new problem, it’s clearly a growing one.
 Some attribute it to the digital technologies transforming the workplace.
 Let’s be frank, these “advances” are a mixed blessing of benefit and burden.
 Factor in the parallel popularity of social media (with younger adults being less inclined to interact face-to-face) and it’s no wonder why there are mounting feelings of isolation and emotional distress.

 “Given identity is tied to work, being recognized and appreciated makes employees feel valued and boosts the sense of self and self-esteem, which is protective in terms of depression and anxiety,” says psychiatrist and author Dr. Gail Saltz.
 “Since close to half of all employees will at some time in their lives struggle with mental health issues, it behooves companies, for productivity and saved dollars, to encourage early mental health care.”

 Progressive organizations open to addressing mental health and the stigma attached, help both their people and their bottom line.

 Yes, mental illness is a challenge.
-But contrary to notions popularized in films and TV it’s not a weakness.
-Research has found that feeling authentic and open at work leads to better performance, engagement, employee retention, and overall wellbeing.
+But contrary to notions popularized in films and TV, it’s not a weakness.
+Research has found that feeling authentic and open at work leads to better performance, engagement, retention, and overall wellbeing.

 Take Alyssa Mastromonaco’s story, reported in Harvard Business Review (HBR).
 Alyssa who served as White House deputy chief of staff for operations under President Obama, was an executive at Vice and A&E, and is Senior Advisor and spokesperson at NARAL Pro-Choice America) switched to a new antidepressant.
 She decided to tell her boss.